json-schema-org/understanding-json-schema/source/reference/object.rst

 ''''''''''''''''''

-As we saw above, ``additionalProperties`` can restrict the object so that it either has no extra properties that weren't explicitly listed, or specify a schema for any additional properties on the object.
+As we saw above, ``additionalProperties`` can restrict the object so that it either has no additional properties that weren't explicitly listed, or it can specify a schema for any additional properties on the object.
 Sometimes that isn't enough, and you may want to restrict the names of the extra properties, or you may want to say that, given a particular kind of name, the value should match a particular schema.
-``patternProperties`` is a new keyword that maps from regular expressions to schemas.
+That's where ``patternProperties`` comes in: it is a new keyword that maps from regular expressions to schemas.
 If an additional property matches a given regular expression, it must also validate against the corresponding schema.

 .. note::
-    ``patternProperties`` only has effect if ``additionalProperties``
+    ``patternProperties`` only takes effect if
-    is set to ``false``.
+    ``additionalProperties`` is set to ``false``.

 .. note::
     When defining the regular expressions, it's important to note that the expression may match anywhere within the property name.
-For example, the regular expression ``"p"`` will match any property name with a ``p`` in it, not just a property whose name is simply ``"p"``.
-It's perhaps less confusing as a matter of course to surround the regular expression in ``^...$``, for example, ``"^p$"``.
+For example, the regular expression ``"p"`` will match any property name with a ``p`` in it, such as ``"apple"``, not just a property whose name is simply ``"p"``.
+It's therefore usually less confusing to surround the regular expression in ``^...$``, for example, ``"^p$"``.

 In this example, any additional properties whose names start with the prefix ``S_`` must be strings, and any with the prefix ``I_`` must be integers.
-Any properties explicitly defined are also accepted, and any additional properties that do not match either regular expression are forbidden.
+Any properties explicitly defined in the ``properties`` keyword are also accepted, and any additional properties that do not match either regular expression are forbidden.

 .. schema_example::
     {